 In addition, the state added Healthy Connections Prime as an option for Community Choices, Mechanical Ventilator Dependent and HIV/AIDS waiver participants.
-Through Healthy Connections Prime, waiver participants age 65 and older who receive both Medicare and Medicaid and meet other eligibility criteria will get all of their care, including primary care, behavioral health and long term care services, from one health plan, known as a Coordinated and Integrated Care Organization (CICO).
+Through Healthy Connections Prime, waiver participants age 65 and older who receive both Medicare and Medicaid and meet other eligibility criteria will get all of their care, including primary care, behavioral health and long term care services, from one health plan known as a coordinated and integrated care organization (CICO), also known as Medicaid-Medicare Plans (MMPs).